stitchdata/docs/_api-files/embedding-api/objects/form-properties/sources/hubspot-object.md

   - name: "start_date"
     type: "string"
+    description: |
-    description: "The date from which Stitch should begin replicating data from HubSpot.
-Data from this date forward will be replicated."
+      The date from which Stitch should begin replicating data from HubSpot.
+Data from this date forward will be replicated.

+      Data in this field must adhere to the `YYYY-MM-DDTHH:MM:SSZ` format.
+For example: `2018-01-01T11:59:59Z`

 example: |
   {